tehbeard/EnchancedAdventuronics/README.md

 --------
-/wipeEntities - Command to clear entities from an area, filterable by type? - DONE /velocity     - Command to fire players (Player Selector mechanism) in a specified direction? - DONE /notify       - Displays the achievement notification to the specified player, scriptable icon, text and description - DONE/NEEDS BETTER STRING HANDLER
+/wipeEntities - Command to clear entities from an area, filterable by type? - DONE /velocity     - Command to fire players (Player Selector mechanism) in a specified direction? - DONE /notify       - Displays the achievement notification to the specified player, scriptable icon, text and description - DONE /ctab         - Add/remove item to/from favourites creative tab. - DONE

 /specator     - Spectator mode : Flight, no block breaking, no inventory access, True Invisibility (same mechanism as bukkit), no entity collision?
 /hasitem      - Checks if player the specified item.
 /gamerule pvp on|off / true/false - Disables ability to hurt players
-/gamerule teamchat on|off true/false - chat messages only sent to team members /ctab         - Add/remove item to/from favourites creative tab. - DONE
+/gamerule teamchat on|off true/false - chat messages only sent to team members

 Mechanics
 ---------